What Equipment Will I Be Using

 Canon 24-70 2.8 II - This lens creates prime-like sharpness in a zoom lens, perfect for adjusting when you can't move.
-The wide end is exceptionally for low light dancing images during your reception, while the rest of the range makes for a excellent portraiture range on a full frame camera.
+This is my go-to for my underwater imagery, most of my sports portraits and anything that requires a wider view.

 Canon 70-200 2.8 IS II - Combined with the 24-70 above, I could basically shoot an entire wedding with just these two lenses.
-The 70-200 is a staple among wedding photographers, known for it's low light abilities and background crushing compression at the longer end, which is what makes you pop out of the frame against that distant background.
-The 200mm end is also extremely useful during ceremonies, when I am limited by how close I can actually get to the action.
-It's also one of my top choices for couple and family formals and why you'll see me back up to shoot these images at 200.
+The 70-200 is a staple among professional photographers and is known for it's low light abilities and background crushing compression at the longer end, which is what makes you pop out of the frame against that distant background.
+The 200mm end is also extremely useful during live sporting events and my above water swimming work, when I am limited by how close I can actually get to the action.
+It's also one of my top choices for almost anything where I really want to blur the back ground, which explains why you'll see me back up to shoot these images at 200mm.

 Canon 85 1.4 IS - The 85 is considered by many to be the perfect focal length for portraits.
 With a large aperture, it is perfect creating a 3-d look by obliterating backgrounds.
 It is the second lens I use for getting ready images and allows me to create those thin in-focus images that are just beautiful.
 I also rely on this one for nighttime portraits as well as really dark venues where flash isn't allowed.

 Flashpoint Li-on R2 Flashes (x 2) - I carry 2 on-camera flashes with me to any event I cover for bouncing light when needed or controlling my off-camera flashes.
-These are run on lithium ion batteries, which means I can shoot your whole wedding with them on and likely never run out of juice.
+These are run on lithium ion batteries, which means I can shoot for a long time and likely never run out of juice.

 Flashpoint R2 Pro-C Transmitter (x 2) - it does no good to have off camera flashes if you have to run a sync cord to them during a shoot, right?
 Well, these babies sit in the hot shoe on my camera and allow me to control every single light I just listed with the touch of a button.
 Now I would never purposely setup a shot requiring 6 flashes.
 But if I need to, I can.